Content

 Since minoxidil interrupts the hair growth cycle, it may cause you to shed slightly more hair during the first few months of use.
 This is usually temporary, and you should notice a higher hair count within a few more months.

-The side effects of finasteride treatments can differ depending on whether you’re using oral finasteride or the topical solution.
+The side effects of finasteride treatments can differ depending on whether you’re using oral finasteride or a topical solution.

 The oral tablet can lead to sexual side effects that may affect your sexual function or enjoyment, like: